 Clubs of Major League Soccer

-The MLS is currently made up of 24 teams, divided into two conferences.
-There are plans to expand the league to 27 teams, with Inter Miami CF and Nashville SC joining in 2020 and Austin FC in 2021.
+The MLS is currently made up of 26 teams, divided into two conferences.
+There are plans to expand the league to 30 teams, with Austin FC and Charlotte joining in 2021, and Sacramento Republic FC and St. Louis in 2022.

 Click on the link next to the team (where available) for a guide to visiting the stadium and city, or view the map on the bottom of this page to see where each team is located.

 Atlanta United FC – Mercedes-Benz Stadium (Atlanta, Georgia)

 Columbus Crew SC – Mapfre Stadium (Columbus, Ohio)

 Inter Miami CF – Inter Miami CF Stadium (Fort Lauderdale, Florida)